aspnet/Tooling/known-issues-vs2017.md

 * #### Workaround:
 Add a tsconfig.json file to the root of the project, containing at least {}.

-### Entity Framework commands to not work
-Entity Framework Commands do not work in Package Manager Console

-* #### Issue:
-Entity Framework powershell command integration with msbuild is not yet complete, and Microsoft.EntityFrameworkCore.Design is omitted from ASP.NET Core Web Application with Individual Authentication project template.

-* #### Workaround:
-Add Microsoft.EntityFrameworkCore.Design NuGet package to the project (assuming a ASP.NET Core Web Application with Individual Authentication)

-  Open an ordinary command prompt at the project level and use dotnet commands for Entity Framework.

 ### Scaffolding broken
 Scaffolding broken for ASP.NET Core (.NET Framework) templates